Part 6: Exemptions – Part B: Places of Public Religious Worship

 Where a club is a separate and distinct body from the church organisation and enjoys exclusive or paramount occupation of a hereditament, then the occupation will be rateable.
 See The Trustees of the Roman Catholic Diocese of Hexham and Newcastle v Little (VO) and Another 1984 RA 97.

 Whether or not a club exists as a distinct and separate body will depend on the facts.
-In this respect Valuation Officers should refer to the relevant constitution, its rules, and the degree of control exercised over its activities by the church organisation - see Liverpool Roman Catholic Archdiocesan Trustees Incorporated v Mackay (VO)1988 RA 90.
+In this respect Valuation Officers should refer to the relevant constitution, its rules, and the degree of control exercised over its activities by the church organisation - see Liverpool Roman Catholic Archdiocesan Trustees Incorporated v Mackay (VO) 1988 RA 90.
 Where control is tenuous or the club is a branch of a national organisation and its activities are not directly connected with a particular church the club should be treated as an independent body and will not qualify for exemption.

 b) Youth Clubs

-The considerations mentioned in the preceding paragraph will apply to the rateability of premises associated with churches and used as youth clubs.
+The considerations mentioned in the preceding paragraphs will apply to the rateability of premises associated with churches and used as youth clubs.
 It is emphasised that the youth activities must be in connection with and for the purposes of the organisation responsible for public religious worship at a particular church and in order to identify such purposes it will be necessary to examine the relevant constitution and structure of the church organisation.

 For example, in view of the constitution and duties of the Methodist Youth Councils and Committees, a youth centre run by a local Methodist church may be exempt on the basis of the West London Methodist decision [see 6.2 above] despite the fact that the club provides facilities for all the youth in the district without regard to their religion.
 It is also necessary that the organisation responsible for the religious worship in the church shall also be responsible for the youth club.
 Thus for example effective control of the club, albeit by way of committee, must rest in the hands of the priest, minister, parochial church council or whatever is the equivalent for the particular religious organisation concerned.